guywarburg/refactoring-ui/Plan.md

 Decide - either utility classes / components or a color creator

 color creator -> insert base color and it will give you 9 shades you can copy/paste

+27th of april
+I finally finished my first draft. as it is a first draft it's still horrible. it resembles what I want to have but design still isn't 100% there.
+However, I wanted to have something instead of nothing.

+Now that I "suffered" a bit with this I have a better idea of what I what to have.
+I'm going to start take apart the design from an atomic point of view and see if that models nicely into styled components.
+I might have to revert to utility classes but let's see how it goes.

+For this stage, I'll try to refactor elements into smaller building blocks.
+I'll try to improve the types used and add some reusability.
+I'll build components such as Typography, Inputs, Buttons, Link and maybe try some layouts.
+My biggest "fear" going into this is how I'll handle layout.
+We'll see.

+2nd May
+I Added `StyledH2` and `StyledH3` and started to play with shared typography.
+So far seems nice.
+After each run like this I will need to check the spacing in the layout.
+*Stopped at h3, need to finish typography before I continue.